fuankarion/Vision17/Lab5-features/Readme.md

 The report for this laboratory should include:

--   Small (one or two paragraphs) description of the database
+-   Small (one or two paragraphs) description of the database.
 -   Overall description of the method and filters used for representing the images
-    -   How can we classify an image using textons? (don't be overly detalied on this, one or two paragraphs)
+    -   How can we classify an image using textons? (don't be overly detalied on this, just one or two paragraphs)
     -   What does the texton representation of an image tell us?
     -   How did you create the dictionary?
-    -   How many textons are you using?
-Why?
+    -   How many textons are you using?, Why?
-    -   Are some filters more discriminative than others? why?
+    -   Can you tell if some filters more discriminative than others?, why would this happen?
 -   Description of the classifiers, hyperparameters and distance metrics
     -   What hyperparameters can you find in the classifiers?
 How can you choose their values?
     -   Did you apply any adjustments or preprocessing to the data? why?
 -   Results
-    - Provide the confusion matrix for the training and test sets.
+    - Provide the confusion matrix for the training and test sets, what is it telling you?.
     - Do you have another metric to measure the perfomance of your method? why do you need it?
 -   Discussion of the results
     -   Which classifier works best?, any idea why?
+    -   How much time does it takes to create the texton dictionary? why is it so slow?
     -   How much time does it takes to train and apply both kinds of classifiers?
     -   What categories cause the most confusion? could you give some insight on why this happens?
     -   What are the limitations of the method?
-(CPU and RAM constrians are well known limitations, go beyond this!!)
+(CPU and RAM constriants are well known limitations, go beyond this!!)
     -   What are the limitations of the database?
     -   How could your method be improved?